Top

 You must provide the government with new information that it could not otherwise obtain.
 Therefore, the collected evidence cannot come from public sources, such as the Internet, TV, government records, or reports.
 Public information may be utilized in certain instances if you provide a unique analysis demonstrating the existence of fraud or misconduct.
 To make YOUR claim viable, the fraudulent act must not have previously been disclosed.

-Statute of Limitations
+Understanding the Statute of Limitations for Whistleblower Claims

 Every lawsuit is governed by a statute of limitations, which varies depending on your whistleblower claim.
 For the False Claims Act, cases generally must be filed within six years of the violation.
 For the Dodd-Frank Act, claims commonly must be reported to the whistleblower office of the SEC (for securities violations) or the CFTC (for commodities violations) within three years of the violation.
 For violations of the various state FCA laws and industry-specific whistleblower laws, claims must be reported between 30 days and 6 years after the violations, depending on the particular statutes at issue.
 Statutes of limitations are subject to change, and you should consult with a whistleblower lawyer as soon as you realize that you may have a claim.
 The statute of limitations is critical and complex.
 It is best to consult a lawyer as soon as you suspect there may be a claim.
 In addition to Federal Whistleblower claims, California has its statutory scheme which mirrors (in many ways) the federal statute.

-Free Consultations Available Contact Us Today
+Free Consultations Available

+Whether you have questions or you’re ready to get started, our legal team is ready to help.
 Complete our form below or call us at (562) 203-1123.